thetmyatnoel/Photo_to_Cartoon_with_Pencilsketch/README.md

 4. Run the script using the command "python Photo_to_cartoon.py".
 5. The output will be displayed on the screen with the original and cartoon images side by side.

+## Comparison of my code with ChatGPT's code

+The chatGPT's code performs the following steps:
+1. Load the image.
+2. Convert the image to grayscale.
+3. Apply median blur to reduce noise.
+4. Detect edges using adaptive thresholding.
+5. Convert the image to color.
+6. Apply bilateral filter to preserve edges while reducing noise.
+7. Combine the color image with the edges mask.
+8. Display the cartoon image.

 <img width="1243" alt="Screen Shot 2023-03-21 at 4 08 53 PM" src="https://user-images.githubusercontent.com/126442096/226538899-dd69a2b6-113c-446e-8c08-d5b86b7a7170.png">

 Here is the result of the code by ChatGPT.

+My upgraded code performs the following steps:
+1. Load the image.
+2. Convert the image to grayscale.
+3. Apply median blur to smooth the image.
+4. Detect edges using adaptive thresholding.
+5. Apply bilateral filter to preserve edges while reducing noise.
+6. Add a solid color background.
+7. Create a mask for the edges.
+8. Apply the mask to the background image.
+9. Apply the mask to the color image.
+10. Add a sketch effect.
+11. Combine the edge-detected image with the color image and sketch effect.
+12. Increase contrast and brightness.
+13. Display the original and cartoon images side by side.
 <img width="1243" alt="Screen Shot 2023-03-21 at 4 09 52 PM" src="https://user-images.githubusercontent.com/126442096/226539027-c3573296-dc03-43dd-b7d3-f1cf8eb44254.png">

 Here is the result of my upgraded code.